HerlanAssis/django-clean-architecture-helper/README.md

-from .repositories import PostEntityRepo from .databases import PostDatabaseRepo from .caches import PostCacheRepo from .interactors import GetPostInteractor, CreatePostInteractor, UpdatePostInteractor, AllPostsInteractor, DeletePostsInteractor from .presentation import PostPresentation
+from .repositories import PostEntityRepo from .databases import PostDatabaseRepo from .caches import PostCacheRepo from .interactors import GetPostInteractor, CreatePostInteractor, UpdatePostInteractor, FilterPostsInteractor, DeletePostsInteractor from .presentation import PostPresentation

 # Repositories